-Physical activity is an important part of a healthy, active life and can prevent unhealthy weight gain and maintain or improve blood pressure, cholesterol and blood sugar levels.
+Physical activity can prevent unhealthy weight gain and maintain or improve blood pressure, cholesterol and blood sugar levels.

-Meanwhile, insufficient physical activity is associated with cardiovascular disease, stroke, type 2 diabetes, kidney disease and certain cancers.
+Meanwhile, physical inactivity is associated with cardiovascular disease, stroke, type 2 diabetes, kidney disease and certain cancers.

-Australia's Physical Activity and Sedentary Behaviour Guidelines recommend that adults do at least 2 ½ hours of moderate intensity physical activity each week (i.e. 30 minutes per day).
-Children should be physically active for 1-3 hours per day, depending on their age.
+Australian Guidelines recommend that adults do at least 150 minutes of physical activity per week (equivalent to around 30 minutes on five or more days).
+Children should be active for 1-3 hours per day, depending on their age.

-Australia's Health 2016 reports that 45% of adults are not sufficiently active for health benefits, and less than one quarter of children meet the national physical activity recommendations every day.
+Australia's Health 2020 reports that more than half of all adults aren't active enough for health benefits.
+Eight out of 10 children don't meet the national physical activity recommendations.

 We have developed position statements and submissions on physical activity policy.
 We advocate for environments that support activity, through education campaigns and changes to the built environment.